 Under the General Data Protection Regulation (GDPR) 2016, our lawful basis on which we collect and use this information depends on the reason for its use:

 - it is necessary for the performance of a task carried out in the exercise of our official authority as a Fire and Rescue Service (Article 6, 1 (e)) to facilitate our operational staff training, operational tactics, efficient/safe use of Fire Service resources and equipment, and Fire Investigation activities;

 - it is our legal obligation to comply with Health and Safety Legislation (Article 6, 1 (c)) for the investigation of an incident involving the health, safety and welfare of our staff or individuals visiting our premises;

-Any personal information obtained for the above activities will only be used for these purposes unless other legislation dictates that further processing is necessary and lawful.
+Any data will only be used for these purposes, unless other legislation means further processing is necessary and lawful.

 We do not perform covert surveillance.

 All buildings where CCTV is fitted display awareness signs, and there is signage on all Service vehicles that have mounted CCTV equipment.

 All CCTV images are recorded locally, and footage is not retained indefinitely as it is automatically overwritten once capacity has been reached.
 This depends on the capacity of the recording media at each site or on the Service vehicle, and so will range from approximately 2 weeks to several months.

 There may be a need to keep specific footage for longer if a crime, a Health & Safety incident, or a potential insurance claim is being investigated.
 This data is downloaded and stored securely on AF&RS premises, treated in accordance with Home Office guidance, and deleted after use.